Arequipa, Cusco & Lima

 This course will concentrate on conversation, writing, listening and reading in Spanish.
 The emphasis will be on communicative proficiency.
 See course syllabus

-SOCIOLOGY: Introduction to Sociology (No Prerequisite)
+GEOGRAPHY: Introduction to Human Geography (No Prerequisite)